halayuba/laravel-jobsave/README.md

 ~~~
     git clone https://github.com/halayuba/laravel-jobsave.git
 ~~~
-* Install the composer dependencies: go to the folder that contains the download and run this command
+* Install the composer dependencies: go to the folder that contains the downloaded repo and run this command
 ~~~
     composer install
 ~~~